See Finnair’s updated in-flight service for safer flying

 On longer European routes, biscuits or a sandwich may be served.
 On long haul flights, services are getting closer to normal, although there are limits on alcoholic beverages and the range of special meals available.
 You can read more about what’s available depending on the specific route you are taking here.
 There is no duty free available on board, and cash payments for food are not accepted.

 Masks are mandatory

 All customers must wear a mask for the duration of their flight, except while dining.
-These can be surgical or cloth coverings and must cover both your mouth and nose to prevent droplet transmission.
 Cabin crew will wear surgical masks throughout the flight.
 There is growing evidence that masks can mitigate the transmission of COVID–19.
 You will need to bring your own face mask, and will not be permitted to fly without one, although crew will have access to a limited supply on board.

 In keeping with Finnair’s focus on sustainability, those masks supplied by our crew have been made and sourced from within Finland.
 Children under 7 years old do not need to wear a mask.
 Anyone with a medical condition that prevents them from wearing a mask should contact Finnair at least 72 hours before flying.
 For more details, you should follow the advice of Finnair’s Medical Director Kimmo Ketola and ensure you are fully prepared to travel before heading to the airport.

 Finnair has changed hand luggage allowance to ensure smoother boarding.
 The new, smaller dimensions for a carry-on bag are 55 x 40 x 23 cm and for a personal item 40 x 30 x 15 cm.
 Business class customers can bring two pieces of carry on as well as a personal item.
 Customers should keep smaller bags beneath seats and avoid standing up to access bags in overhead compartments.